 - Checking the health of all guests who arrive for a rafting trip.
-You will be asked: Have you experienced cold or flu like symptoms in the last 14 days?
-Have you been in contact with anyone who has been sick in the last 14 days?
-Have you been outside of Canada in the last 14 days?
+You will be asked: Have you experienced cold or flu like symptoms in the last 7 days?
+Have you been in contact with anyone who has been sick in the last 7 days?
+Have you been outside of Canada in the last 7 days? (non vaccinated travellers)

 - Additional and very thorough cleaning and disinfecting of all gear worn, used and touched during each trip.
 Touch points will be wiped and disinfected several times during the trip.
 Additional cleaning and fogging of our accommodations and areas at the resort.